-As at April 30, 2019 As at July 31, 2018
+C As at ectober 31, 2019 As at July 31, 2019

-Financial Assets
+Financial Assets •

-Amortized cost
+FVTPL

-Cash \$ 594,756 \$ 869,693
+Cash \$ 367,765 \$ 487,006

-Loan receivable \$ 2,000 \$ 500

 Financial Liabilities

 Amortized cost

-Accounts payable \$ 56,602 \$ 141,427
+Accounts payable \$ 84,223 \$ 120,133

 Capital Management

 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition of new business interests to ensure it continues as a going concern.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.